Mojang/minecraft-editor-extension-starter-kit/GettingStarted/GettingStarted.md

 When Minecraft server starts up, it loads all of the scripts from all of the behavior packs in the world.
 Each script is executed in turn.
 This happens only once when the server loads a world.
 > Remember that there may not be a player connected yet; in the case of a dedicated server, the world may be loaded without any players attached - you cannot assume that any players exist at this point.

-Editor takes this initialization opportunity to load and execute all of the Extension scripts - but because this is a 'global' phase (and there may not be any player connected), the extensions will generally just call `registerEditorExtension`.
+Editor takes this initialization opportunity to load and execute all of the Extension scripts - but because this is a 'global' phase (and there may not be any player connected), the extensions will generally just call `registerEditorExtension`.  (registering themselves with the system, and informing the Editor that they are Editor specific extensions).

 There are two main bodies of code associated with an Extension - the `activation` and `deactivation` closures.

 When a player initially connects to the server, the `activation` closure is executed.
 When that player leaves the server, the `deactivation` closure is executed.

-This will happen for all players who join the Editor server.
+This will happen for all players who join or leave the Editor server session (irrespective of whether the server is running locally, remotely or embedded into the Minecraft game).
+> **NOTE**: You may not be aware of this, but Minecraft ALWAYS run's in two parts; a server and a client - even when you're just running the Minecraft game.
+The server is the first thing to start up (even before the player is connected), and it loads the world, runs a bunch of code - and then the client (the graphical part) starts up and connects to the server.
+Even when you're running a single application on your PC, this is the process that takes place.

 Normal gameplay scripts don't have this concept of activation/deactivation - it's generally up to you to register for "player join" events, but Editor provides a lot of contextual data and interfaces by leveraging these code closures.

-One of the things to remember about Editor which differs slightly from gameplay -- Editor is almost entirely player oriented; everything you do in editor is specific to the player context (each player has a collection of services that are used to manage that players editing environment, undo/redo state, clipboard, etc), so editor provides a lot more wrapping around the standard gameplay Script API to make the player the focus.
+One of the things to remember about Editor which differs slightly from gameplay -- Editor is almost entirely player oriented; everything you do in editor is specific to a player's context (each player has a collection of services that are used to manage that players editing environment, undo/redo state, clipboard, etc), so editor provides a lot more wrapping around the standard gameplay Script API to make the player the focus of operations.

 You can see this in the the `activation` closure parameter list - the first parameter is the `IPlayerUISession`.
 The `IPlayerUISession` is key to all the player services, and is the main interface through which a creator will build UI elements, access Editor services, etc.